guard/guard-jasmine/README.md

     :specdoc => :always                           # Specdoc output options, either :always, :never or :failure
                                                   # default: :failure

+    :focus => false                               # Specdoc focus to hide successful specs when at least one spec fails.
+                                                  # default: true

     :console => :always                           # Console.log output options, either :always, :never or :failure
                                                   # default: :failure

 With the option set to `:always`, the specdoc is shown with and without errors in your spec, whereas on with the option set to `:never`, there is no output at all, instead just a summary of the spec run is shown.
 The default option `:failure` shows the specdoc when at least one spec failed.

+When `:focus` is enabled, only the failing specs are shown in the specdoc when at least one spec is failing.

 The `:console` options adds captured console logs from the spec runner and adds them to the specdoc.
 Please note that PhantomJS only support capturing of `console.log`, so the other log functions like `debug`, `warn`, `info` and